missias/leasing/README.md

 # leasing
 A simple application that simulates a rent of movies.
-I am using for learning TDD concepts and adoption the fluent interface - Martin Fowler
+I am using for learning TDD concepts and adoption the DataBuilder, Method Chaining e Fluent Interface.- Martin Fowler